Welcome to Exeter Vineyard Church

 We don't have formal membership in Exeter Vineyard, but it's really important to connect to the church family.
 One way we do this is through a church database software called ChurchSuite.
 It holds contact details and we use it for communication and organising teams, activities and Hubs.

 If you're part of our church family, you can add your details to ChurchSuite here.
 If you want to log into ChurchSuite to check and update your details you can do this here.

 Dave & Sarah lead the team at Exeter Vineyard.
 They met while studying art in Exeter and have been involved in Exeter Vineyard since it started.
 They took on the role of senior leaders in 1995 in some sort of divine hijacking of their own plans!
 They have two children.
 Dave is a Spurs fan and loves kebabs.
 Sarah is very artistic and enjoys peace and quiet.

-Alan is our Assistant Pastor with a focus on our Sunday service.
+Alan is our Assistant Pastor with a focus on our gathered activities and online service.
 Alan also works as a head teacher of a local secondary school.
 He is married to Jane and they have two grown up boys.
 Alan is a fan of F1 and definitely drinks too much tea.

 Adam is our Assistant Pastor with a focus on Hubs.
 He also oversees our under-18 activities.
 He works for us one day a week and spends the rest of his week as a Marine Biology researcher.
 His speciality is micro-plastics and their effect on the environment (spoiler: it’s bad).
 He has a Phd, so technically he’s a doctor, but don’t show him any suspicious rashes or expect help if you’re choking.
-He is married to Hannah and they have cats as child substitutes.
+He is married to Hannah and they have two cats.

 Rachel is our Operations Manager.
 She works 2 days a week, making sure everything works smoothly behind the scenes.
 She is married to Alex and they have two teenage boys and one overexcited dog.
 Rachel is the master at getting the coolest clothes in charity shops.